vmware/terraform-provider-nsxt/website/docs/r/policy_predefined_gateway_policy.html.markdown

 * Modify predefined Gateway Policy that is not listed under Default category, and add rules to it.
   This use case is relevant for VMC.

-~> **NOTE:** An absolute path, can be provided for this resource (this approach will work slightly faster, as the roundtrip for data source retrieval will be spared).
+~> **NOTE:** An absolute path can be provided for this resource (this approach will work slightly faster, as the roundtrip for data source retrieval will be spared).
 In one of the examples below a data source is used in order to pull the predefined policy, while the other uses absolute path.

 ~> **NOTE:** Default gateway policy generation behavior have changed in NSX 3.1.0.
 Below this version, there is a single default policy, while default rules are created under it per Gateway.
 Above NSX 3.1.0, a default policy is generated per Gateway.
 The first example provided here is limited to NSX 3.0.0 and below.